Here are our most Frequently Asked Questions...

 If you do not have a menstrual cycle, but are taking hormonal medication, or have a dietary or other physiological issue, that could affect your hormones, it can still be useful to track your symptoms.
 This can help identify any external triggers e.g. food allergies, activities, or medications, as well as help you to monitor any improvements in health and well-being once ‘managing’ your symptoms.

 Yes.
-It is still possible to experience ‘hormone-related’ symptoms whilst taking contraceptive medication.
-Especially if you find your symptoms worsening just before menstruation when you are on a ‘pill gap’.
+It is still possible to experience symptoms while taking contraceptive medication.
+Especially if you find your symptoms worsening just before menstruation when you are on a 'pill gap'.

-Research suggests that some people are sensitive to the changing levels of sex hormones involved in the menstrual cycle, rather than symptoms necessarily being caused by ‘too much’ or ‘too little’ oestrogen or progesterone.
-So, if you forget to take a pill at the usual time, or take a 7 day gap each month to trigger a ‘withdrawal bleed’, your (synthetic) hormone levels are still rapidly increasing/ decreasing, and this may result in causing, or worsening symptoms.
+Research suggests that some people are sensitive to the normal physiological changes involved in the menstrual cycle (i.e. those involving systemic inflammation, or blood loss).
+So, if you forget to take a pill at the usual time, or take a 7 day gap each month to trigger a 'withdrawal bleed', your body may start to experience some of these changes, which could result in symptoms.

 It is also a good idea to track symptoms when changing type of hormonal medication/device, to see if the new option has any effect on your health.
 Be aware that it can take up to 3 months for your body to adjust to hormonal medications, so don't be too quick to stop tracking- this information can be very useful when discussing your experiences with your doctor.

 Yes.
-Whilst it is obviously far less likely that your symptoms are related to rapidly changing levels of sex hormones, they still might be hormone-related.
+While it is obviously far less likely that your symptoms are related to 'ovulation' or 'menstruation', they still might be related to reproductive systemic inflammation.

-For example, the decrease in the body’s oestrogen levels after menopause can affect various issues, such as depression, poor temperature control, and headaches etc.
+For example, the decrease in the body's oestrogen levels after menopause, increases systemic inflammation and so can trigger various issues, such as depression, poor temperature control, and headaches etc.

-If you are taking hormonal, or any other type of medication, tracking symptoms can also help identify any worsening of symptoms, or side effects, over time.
+If you are taking hormonal (HRT), or any other type of medication, tracking symptoms can also help identify any worsening of symptoms, or side effects, over time.

 Tracking symptoms over time can also help you to identify a food allergy, or symptom patterns relating to certain activities or environmental changes.
 Some people have found that their symptoms are triggered by intensive computer work, caffeine, or when they skip a meal etc.

-It is important that you wait at least three months before judging any hormone-related change in diet, lifestyle, or medication.
-It can take this long for your hormonal system to adapt to changes, although most people do notice a positive difference within a month.
+It is important that you wait at least three months before judging any change in diet, lifestyle, or medication.
+It can take this long for your body to adapt to changes, although most people do notice a positive difference within a month.

 All of the symptom management changes that are recommended, promote a healthy diet and lifestyle, so there is very little chance of these changes having a negative impact on your health and well-being.
 So, your next step is to follow up with your doctor, to make sure that there is definitely no underlying health issue.
 Share your symptom checker and tracker information with your doctor to help them make an informed diagnosis.

-If you are still left without a diagnosis, you could perhaps try consulting a dietitian who specialises in hormone-related issues… It could be that you are lacking a key mineral in your diet, or would benefit from some sort of nutritional supplement.
+If you are still left without a diagnosis, you could perhaps try consulting a dietitian who specialises in cyclical issues...
+It could be that you are lacking a key mineral in your diet, or would benefit from some sort of nutritional advice.

-Many health conditions are known to interact with the menstrual cycle, and general hormonal balance e.g. anorexia, obesity, diabetes, PCOS (Polycystic Ovary Syndrome), endometriosis, epilepsy, narcolepsy, migraine, anxiety, Irritable Bowel Syndrome, fibromyalgia, chronic fatigue syndrome, asthma, depression, hyper/hypothyroidism, and likely many more…
+Many health conditions are known to interact with the menstrual cycle e.g. anorexia, obesity, diabetes, PCOS (Polycystic Ovary Syndrome), endometriosis, epilepsy, narcolepsy, migraine, anxiety, Irritable Bowel Syndrome, fibromyalgia, chronic fatigue syndrome, asthma, depression, hyper/hypothyroidism, and many more…

-Checking and tracking your symptoms, to identify a hormonal factor in your health condition is obviously still a good idea.
-You may be able to alleviate some of your symptoms through better hormone balance.
+Checking and tracking your symptoms, to identify a cyclical factor in your health condition is obviously still a good idea.
+You may be able to alleviate some of your symptoms through simple lifestyle changes.
+Although, in some cases, e.g. endometriosis, the only way to entirely prevent symptoms may be through the use of hormonal medication, or a device like the Mirena IUS.

 Menopause can cause, or affect, many of the same symptoms and health conditions associated with the menstrual cycle, or hormonal medication.
-Typically, menopausal symptoms will arise from decreasing levels of oestrogen, but can also be down to insufficient dietary intake of critical minerals or nutrients, as is so often the case for menstrual cycle-related symptoms.
+Typically, menopausal symptoms will arise from decreasing levels of oestrogen, but can also be down to insufficient dietary intake of critical minerals or nutrients.

 We do encourage menopausal people to use our tools and information, since they basically promote a healthy diet and lifestyle, which will usually help to alleviate menopausal symptoms, too.
-The only reason why we do not have a specific focus on the menopause, is that our research niche is in documenting and researching the relationship between fluctuating levels of sex hormones, rather than an overall reduction in their levels.
+The only reason why we do not have a specific focus on the menopause, is that our research niche is in documenting and researching the relationship between the menstrual cycle and ill health.

 If you have access to a family planning clinic, make an appointment to speak to someone there- they are best placed to discuss your contraceptive options.
 If not, your General Practitioner doctor (GP) will also know a lot about this subject, although some are not able to provide the full range of contraceptive options available through an NHS (free) prescription, due to budget restrictions.